bubbadestroy/slightly_awesome_debugging/README.md

 https://github.com/search?q=httrack<BR>

   <b>Disclaimer:<BR>
 I do not own the rights to any content dumped in this repository.
-Owners of said source may request a take-down claim, with including signature (digital handwritten dna or other element) <BR>
+Owners of said source may request a take-down claim, with including signature (digital handwritten dna or other etc.) <BR>

-That said, sharing information found on the internet, so f.t.f.o. if you don't like it, don't go public (oti) with it. <BR>
+That said, sharing information found on the internet, so f.t.f.o. if you don't like it, don't publish OTI. <BR>
-  Oh, and yes the auther understands what version control is.
+  Oh, and yes the "author" "understands" BVC.
 Bubbadestroy version control.
 There will be 0 commit notes found within.
-Complaints can be sent here. #githubisnotmypersonalblog or here #gitfraudwasteandabuselol
+Complaints can be sent here. #isgitapersonalblog or here #gitsomefraudwasteabuse